AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/bulging.md

 First of all, you should tune your [:page_facing_up: pressure advance](../pressure_linear_advance/introduction.md) and [:page_facing_up: extrusion multiplier](../extrusion_multiplier.md) using this guide's methods.

-You can also try printing external perimeters first (`external_perimeter_first` in PS/SS)
-- This can negatively affect *extreme* overhangs, but is generally fine for daily use.

 After that, see [:page_facing_up: Small Infill Areas Look Overextruded](../troubleshooting/small_infill_areas_overextruded.md).\
 When you have overextrusion issues in small areas, it greatly contributes to this issue.
 - The above link goes into this in much more detail about this issue, but one of the larger improvements for me was to use these settings in SuperSlicer: